dukejones/dreamiverse/README.md

 thoughts and dreams of users towards company profit was too much cognitive dissonance for the developers.

-We hope that it can be a good example for those programming sites to connect and share, and also that it perhaps can gain some new life in its open source incarnation.
+We hope that it can be a good example for those who program web apps for people to connect and share with each other, and also that it perhaps can gain some new life in its open source incarnation.

 © 2011 Duke Jones, Geoff Jensen, and Ephraim Peniston